SuxinL/Notes/Learning/engineering/electronics/software/IDE/vscode.md

 ## Purposes

 - easy to use.
-- configurable for different users.
+- highly configurable for different users.

 ## When